Kometa-Team/Community-Configs/bullmoose20/README.md

 Take what you need from my config.yml.
 I run everything stock from the github default PMM and tweak from within my config.yml to "make it my own".
 If you perform a straight copy, search for `(redacted)` as you will need to replace that with your own information.
 Search for `db_cache` which is for Plex and now available to set via PMM.
 I use 2048 MB (2GB) as my system has 168 GB of RAM.
 You will want to improve it from the default 40 MB that Plex sets.

 > [!TIP]
-> Maybe a good starting point if you have enough RAM is 1024 MB which is 1GB.
+> Maybe a good starting point if you have enough RAM is 1024 MB which is 1 GB.

 > [!NOTE]
 > If you want to set the language file to something other than fr (french) do not forget to make that change to `language: fr` lines in the config.yml file before running.
 As for the `placeholder_imdb_id:` ensure that you read and understand those lines as you may need to choose your own **Movie** or **TV Show** as your library may not have the two references that I have.